nicholast25/AirPollutionPINN/README.md

 ### `WestJava_Banten_Jakarta_SpatialCentroid/`
 ### `WestJava_Banten_Jakarta_SpatialGrid/`

-These directories contain the experimental implementations and configurations for CO and NO₂ reconstruction tasks from 2023–2025.
+These directories contain the experimental implementations and configurations for CO and NO₂ from data preprocessing, training model, to imputation and reconstruction tasks from 2023–2025.

 The folders include variations in: